jrkwon/CarND-Path-Planning-Project/README.md

             bool is_car_right = false;
 ```

-There are as many of cars as the size of ``sensor_fusion`` data.
+There are as many cars as the size of ``sensor_fusion`` data.
 I have to check all these cars.
 I get the positions of cars using Frenet's ``s`` coordinate value.

 First, get a lane of each of other cars.
 See line 283 ~ 291.